 I've been back home for about a month now, but after living down in Louisiana for 2.5 years, you really to get used to eating Cajun food on the regular.
 So, I was missing that southern comfort food with spice.

-Therefore, I decided to make my favorite Cajun dish and also what I liked to call my specialty for my family: Red Beans and Rice.
-I've made this several times over the past couple years, and while there were a few mistakes here and there, I really feel like I've got it down now!
+So, I decided to make my family my favorite Cajun dish and also what I like to call my specialty: Red Beans and Rice.
+I've made this several times over the past couple years, and while it took a bit of trial and error to perfect it, I really feel like I've got it down now!

 1 lb of Cajun Style Andouille Sausage (I always try to find hot)